sembian-m/LoadTime/docs/PRIVACY.md

 ### Permissions

-Our extension requires the following permissions:
+The extension requires the following permissions:

 1. **Host Permissions:**
    - To access all URLs for monitoring and managing page load times in the toolbar.